jinchizhong/node-serve-cgi/README.md

     app.use(cgi)
     // 127.0.0.1/cgi-bin/hello.sh  =>  #{root}/cgi-bin/hello.sh

-indexes: (default: empty) An array of index filenames, when a directory is matched serve-cgi will try them in order.
+`indexes`: (default: empty) An array of index filenames, when a directory is matched serve-cgi will try them in order.
 If none of index exists, serve-cgi will do nothing(jump to next middleware, if no middleware deal it, then 404)

-roles: As you see in `Usage`
+`roles`: As you see in `Usage`

-redirect\_dir: (default true) If this is `true`, when you access 127.0.0.1/cgi/dir, you will jump to 127.0.0.1/cgi/dir/.
+`redirect_dir`: (default `true`) If this is `true`, when you access 127.0.0.1/cgi/dir, you will jump to 127.0.0.1/cgi/dir/.
 This will be help in most case.

-decorator: (default: do nothing) After cgi is invoked, you can decorate the result of cgi.
+`decorator`: (default: do nothing) After cgi is invoked, you can decorate the result of cgi.
 For example, use layout decared in node.

     // default implement